-Summer can be sweltering in Cordoba.
+Summer can be sweltering in the Andalusian city of Cordoba.
 Even in spring and fall, there are days in which temperatures reach 30C (85F).
 It was initially the Romans who started to build courtyards.
 They made fountains in the middle of the courtyards.
 The water brought freshness to the house, and the water dripping contributed to a feeling of relaxation.

 The Romans also started to build wells.
 When it rained, the wells were filled with water that could be used later.
 Since the courtyards were protected to the sun, evaporation was prevented.
 The Moslems introduced the use of plants and flowers, which improved the overall feeling of freshness inside the houses.